BakedGood11/epl-data-analytics/README.md

 The analysis focuses on Arsenal FC and is supplemented with data from the 2023-2024 season for context.

 ---
+## Results Summary
+Key findings from the analysis include:
+- Found a strong positive correlation (r = 0.92) between Expected Goals (xG) and Goals For (GF).

+- Observed a decline in Arsenal’s xG (−21%) compared to the previous season.

+- Identified midfield dependency for goal contribution (48% cumulative share).
+---

 ## Folder Structure